-and retaining only the latter would omit detailed information as not only p must be preceded by y, but also p cannot recur unless y occurs again.
+Example 13.
+Figure 9 illustrates the result of the pruning phase (3) based on subsumption and choice of constraints that are the negated version of one another, based on the event log of Example 10.
+We observe that ALTERNATEPRECEDENCE(y, p) has the same measures as PRECEDENCE(y, p), and we know that PRECEDENCE(y, p) is subsumed by ALTERNATEPRECEDENCE(y, p)(see Sect.
+4.2); as we are interested in more restrictive constraints that reduce the space of possible process runs to more closely define its behaviour, we retain the former and discard the latter.
+Keeping both would introduce a redundancy, and retaining only the latter would omit detailed information as not only p must be preceded by y, but also p cannot recur unless y occurs again.
 By the same line of reasoning, we prefer retaining INIT(c) to ATMOSTONE(c) in the result specification.
-The same concepts apply with CHAINPRECEDENCE(\$, p), to be preferred over PRECEDENCE(\$, p) and ALTERNATEPRECEDENCE(p, p) in place of PRECEDENCE(p, p), among others.
-Notice that PRECEDENCE(p, p), PRECEDENCE(p, p) and PRECEDENCE(p, p) were in the given specification of our running example but, we conclude, are not the most restrictive constraints that could be used in the specification, as the discovery algorithm evidences.
+The same concepts apply with CHAINPRECEDENCE(\$, p), to be preferred over PRECEDENCE(\$, p) and ALTERNATEPRECEDENCE(\$, e) in place of PRECEDENCE(p, e), among others.
+Notice that PRECEDENCE(p, e) in place of PRECEDENCE(p, e), and PRECEDENCE(p, e) were in the given specification of our running example but, we conclude, are not the most restrictive constraints that could be used in the specification, as the discovery algorithm evidences.